pkp/pkp-docs/dev/documentation/en/architecture-handlers.md

 }
 ```

-A Controller Handler will often return a snippet of HTML in the `JSON` data package, which will be used by the [UI Controllers](./frontend#controllers) to update the DOM.
+A Controller Handler will often return an HTML string in the `JSON` data package, which will be used by the [UI Controllers](./frontend#controllers) to update the DOM.

 ```php
 import('classes.controllers.grid.issues.IssueGridHandler');